 Distributor Wires Coming Loose

 This one caught me out early on.
 Jenny suddenly lost power and the engine started running really rough.
 Turned out the HT leads had worked themselves loose from the distributor cap.
-A classic VW issue the vibrations from these old engines can shake things free over time.
+A classic VW issue — the vibrations from these old engines can shake things free over time.
 The fix?
 Push them back on firmly.
 Took about two minutes once I'd figured out what was wrong.
-Now I always give them a check before a long trip, and I carry spare HT leads just in case.
+Now I always give them a check before a long trip, and I carry a spare distributor cap → and spare HT leads → just in case.

 Accelerator Cable Clip Snapping

 This was a fun one.
 I put my foot down and... nothing.
 The accelerator cable clip had snapped, so the cable had disconnected from the carburettor.
 Luckily, I had some cable ties on board and managed to bodge a temporary fix to get me home.
-Cable ties never leave home without them!
+A bag of cable ties → — never leave home without them!

 Fan Belt Breaking